One of the reasons Modular homes are of interest today is because the perception is that they cost much less.

-Another unique feature of modular homes is that you can build a larger home for not much more money as the major expense involved is in the site preparation.
+Another unique feature of modular homes is that you can build a larger home for not much more money than building a small home since the major expense involved is in the site preparation.

 As major builders are more and more using manufactured components in site building their homes, a modular home may be in your future.